flagshipcompany/flagship-for-prestashop/README.md

 PrestaShop module that allows you to ship with FlagShip.
 We strongly recommend you to use the latest version of PrestaShop.

+NOTE: FlagShip for Prestashop requires you to increase PHP upload_max_filesize to at least 3M.
+This can be done in your php.ini.
+Based on your server, the location of thsi file may vary.
+For apache, the file can be found at /etc/php/apache2/php.ini.
+For nginx, it is at /etc/php/7.1/fpm/php.ini

 # Requirements

 We recommend using the latest version of PHP.
 The minimum requirement is PHP 7.1